kwiatks/climate-change-setup-oxford/README.md

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/p-gui-016.png)

-Zoom further into the map and change the Opacity so you can see the map a little more clearly.
-This shows that a local college was creating a large amount of heat at a specific date and we suspect possibly a chemistry experiment might have created this !!!
+Zoom further into the map and change the Opacity so you can see the map a little more clearly

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/p-gui-018.png)